All Products

 1. In the VPC list, click Delete in the VSwitch Operation column to disable VPC access to the dedicated gateway.

-2. On a terminal within the VPC, access the domain name address.
-If the output is similar to the following, the internal access channel for the dedicated gateway is closed.
+2. On a terminal machine within the VPC, access the domain name address.
+If the output is similar to the following, it confirms that internal network access to the gateway is disabled.

 image